Cubic equations of state: PRSV2

 where $\kappa_1$, $\kappa_2$, and $\kappa_3$ are adjustable pure component parameters.

 PRSV2 is particularly advantageous for VLE calculations.
 While PRSV1 does offer an advantage over the Peng–Robinson model for describing thermodynamic behavior, it is still not accurate enough, in general, for phase equilibrium calculations.
 The highly non-linear behavior of phase-equilibrium calculation methods tends to amplify what would otherwise be acceptably small errors.
 It is therefore recommended that PRSV2 be used for equilibrium calculations when applying these models to a design.
 However, once the equilibrium state has been determined, the phase specific thermodynamic values at equilibrium may be determined by one of several simpler models with a reasonable degree of accuracy.

 One thing to note is that in the PRSV equation, the parameter fit is done in a particular temperature range which is usually below the critical temperature.
 Above the critical temperature, the PRSV alpha function tends to diverge and become arbitrarily large instead of tending towards 0.
 Because of this, alternate equations for alpha should be employed above the critical point.
 This is especially important for systems containing hydrogen which is often found at temperatures far above its critical point.
 Several alternate formulations have been proposed.
 Some well known ones are by Twu et al. and by Mathias and Copeman.
+An extensive treatment of over 1700 compounds using the Twu method has been reported by Jaubert and coworkers.
+Detailed performance of the updated Peng-Robinson equation by Jaubert and coworkers has been reported for density, thermal properties, and phase equilibria.
+Briefly, the updated form exhibits deviations in vapor pressure and phase equilibria that are roughly a third as large as the original implementation.